sklinkusch/VBB/README.md

 ## Features

-It features a
+It features

+- an input field to search for stations
-- dropdown list with all available stations
+- a dropdown list with all available stations or a selection of them
 - a refresh button to get the _current_ data for the selected station
 - a list of departures with necessary data, such as
   - the time, as it is stated in the timetable